finom/use-change/docs/HOOKLESS.md

 ```

 What if we want to set the value?
-Just use assignment and all components are going to trigger re-render.
+Just use regular assignment and all components are going to trigger re-render.

 ```ts
 store.count++;